FedericoPonzi/tlaplus-wiki/src/using/tla2tools-cli.md

 ```
 java -jar ./dist/tla2tools.jar -help
 ```
+Not all options are exposed through it though.
+These are the options that are supported but missing from the -help:

+* `-lncheck`: Check liveness properties at different times of model checking.
+Supported values are "default", "final", "seqfinal". "default" will check liveness at every step, while final will search it only at the end of the exploration. "seqfinal" is anlias for "final".

-These are all the options supported at the time of writing from master:
+These are all the options outputted from the cli at the time of writing from master:
 ```
     -aril num
             adjust the seed for random simulation; defaults to 0